 Cologne has a great balance of activities for a weekend break, all easy to explore on foot.
 Visitors will find a liberal, cosmopolitan city with a raft of world-class museums.
 Culture is not compulsory; after you’ve had your fill of Romanesque churches and Renaissance crucifixions, head down to the cobbled old town and Altmarkt to chill over a beer or two in one of the city's many beer houses.

-The train from London to Cologne takes little more than four hours, making rail a great alternative to flying for a short break.
-Start with a Eurostar from London, and after a short hop between trains in Brussels, you arrive by high-speed ICE train into Cologne less than 2 hours later.
+The train from London to Cologne takes little more than 4 hrs, making rail a great alternative to flying for a short break.
+Start with a Eurostar from London, and after a short hop between trains in Brussels, you arrive by high-speed ICE train into Cologne less than 2 hrs later.

-Stuttgart also makes a great base for travelling around Baden-Württemberg.
+Stuttgart also makes an ideal base for travelling around Baden-Württemberg.
 The towns of Tübingen and Heidelberg are both around an hour away by train.
-The spa town of Baden-Baden takes a little longer, around 90 minutes, but still doable in a day.
-We highly recommend the Stuttgart's interactive guide for finding other things to do in and around the area.
+The spa town of Baden-Baden takes a little longer, around 90 mins, it can be done easily in a day.

 The journey by train from London to Stuttgart takes around six hrs, 30 mins by Eurostar and ICE.
 The easiest route is via Brussels with another change at Frankfurt.
 Though it takes a little longer, it's also possible to go via Paris from where direct TGV head to Stuttgart.
-It departs from Paris Est, which is just ten minutes on foot from Paris Nord where the Eurostar arrives - so a not-too fussy change of trains in the French capital.
+It departs from Paris Est, which is just 10 mins on foot from Paris Nord where the Eurostar arrives.

 For more information and additional destinations, check out our guide to Trains to Germany.